Sergio Castillo: Hamilton Tiger-Cats

 On May 28, 2017, Castillo signed with the Hamilton Tiger-Cats to compete for the kicker position vacated by Brett Maher.
 He won all three kicking duties following training camp and had a career year with the Tiger-Cats.
 He made 29 of 34 field goals, 20 of 21 converts, and had 93 punts for a 45.1-yard average in 14 games.
 However, on October 6, 2017, Castillo suffered a season-ending ACL injury while attempting to make a tackle after his missed field goal attempt.
 He was released in the following off-season on February 24, 2018.

 Ottawa Redblacks (second stint)

-Castillo signed again with the Ottawa Redblacks on April 9, 2018 to try out for a vacant kicker position, soon after his recovery from his ACL injury, but was unable to secure a position with the team.
+Castillo signed again with the Redblacks on April 9, 2018, to try out for a vacant kicker position, soon after his recovery from his ACL injury, but was unable to secure a position with the team.
 He remained unsigned for the 2018 CFL season and did not play that year.